Welcome to the Panya Project

 We regularly host Permaculture Design Courses and Introductions to Permcaulture, as part of a global movement to bring this important information to the world.
 With over 1200 graduates and such inspiring teachers as Geoff Lawton, Christian Shearer, Richard Perkins, Ethan Roland, Christopher Shanks and John Champagne, Panya delivers courses that are on par with any permaculture center in the world and at incredibly low prices.

-Please check out our course listing to the right and come join us.
+Please check out our course listings and come join us.

 Panya is also a Permaculture Education centre.
 We play with mud to build our houses.
 Constantly experimenting and improving our techniques.
 Join us for any of our internships or building courses and you are sure to have an amazing time as well as getting a great introduction to earthen building.